S-Steven-Joshua/JS-SoC_Testing/Formal_Equivalence_Verification/README.md

-Formal Equivalence Check
+Formal Equivalence Verification

-Overview
+1. Objective

-Formal equivalence was used to verify that the synthesized generic gate-level netlist preserves the functionality of the RTL design.
+The purpose of this step is to formally verify that the synthesized generic gate-level netlist preserves the functionality of the original RTL design.

-The initial EQY-based approach did not complete successfully because of conflicting signal matches during partitioning.
+The verification was performed using Yosys formal equivalence checking.

+2. Design Flow

+                RTL Design
+                    │
+                    ▼
+              Yosys Synthesis
+                    │
+                    ▼
+          Generic Gate-Level Netlist
+              generic_clean.nl.v
+                    │
+                    ▼
+             Formal Equivalence
+                    │
+          ┌─────────┴─────────┐
+          │                   │
+          ▼                   ▼
+       RTL IL          Generic Netlist IL
+      rtl.il              generic.il
+          │                   │
+          ▼                   ▼
+     memory_map           memory_map
+          │                   │
+          ▼                   ▼
+   rtl_mapped.il       generic_mapped.il
+          │                   │
+          └─────────┬─────────┘
+                    ▼
+             Yosys Equivalence
+                    │
+                    ▼
+              2719 / 2719 PASS

-Initial Equivalence Attempt
+3. Initial EQY Verification Attempt

-The first approach used Yosys EQY to compare the RTL and gate-level netlist.
+The first formal verification approach used EQY to automatically partition and compare the RTL and gate-level designs.

-The first issue was a conflicting match involving:
+The configuration was generated using:

-bridge1.fifo_master1.master1.master_apb.fifo_data
+eqy --init-config-file test.eqy top top.sv generic.nl.v

+The EQY flow successfully read both designs, but the automatic partitioning stage failed.

+3.1 First Partitioning Error

 EQY reported:

-ERROR: conflicting matches for gold bit bridge1.fifo_master1.master1.master_apb.fifo_data [0]
+ERROR: conflicting matches for gold bit bridge1.fifo_master1.master1.master_apb.fifo_data [0]:

 bridge1.fifo_master1.data_out [0]
 vs
 bridge1.fifo_master1.master1.master_apb.fifo_data [0]

-This was caused by EQY finding multiple possible aliases for the same internal signal.
+The issue was caused by EQY finding multiple possible internal signal matches/aliases for the same gold signal.

+The relevant signals were:

+bridge1.fifo_master1.data_out
+bridge1.fifo_master1.master1.master_apb.fifo_data

+Both were present as 64-bit signals in the RTL representation.

+3.2 Second Partitioning Error

-After addressing that issue, another conflicting match appeared:
+After addressing the first conflicting match, EQY encountered another conflict:

-ERROR: conflicting matches for gold bit core1.data.e1.instr [20]
+ERROR: conflicting matches for gold bit core1.data.e1.instr [20]:

 core1.data.e1.instr [20]
 vs
 core1.data.e1.instr [15]

-At this point, the EQY partitioning approach was abandoned because the automatically generated signal matching was not providing a reliable equivalence partition for this design.
+This showed that EQY's automatic internal signal matching was producing conflicting candidates during partitioning.

+The problem was therefore with the EQY partition/matching process, not evidence of an RTL functional bug.

-Direct Yosys Equivalence Check
+4. Direct Yosys Equivalence Verification

-A direct Yosys equivalence flow was then used instead.
+Because the EQY partitioning approach was not suitable for this design, a direct Yosys equivalence flow was used.

-The initial proof produced:
+The design was converted into RTLIL and the generic netlist was also converted into RTLIL.

+The initial equivalence process left a number of unproven equivalence cells.

+At one stage:

 Found 221 unproven $equiv cells

-After equiv_induct, the result was:
+A later attempt reduced the number to:

 107 unproven $equiv cells

-This was investigated further.

-Cause of the Unproven Points
+5. Investigation of the Unproven Points

-The equivalence log reported:
+The equivalence log showed that several memory structures were represented as Yosys $mem_v2 cells.

-Warning: No SAT model available for cell bridge1.fifo_master1.fifo1.array ($mem_v2).

-Warning: No SAT model available for cell core1.data.r1.register ($mem_v2).

-Warning: No SAT model available for cell dmem1.ram ($mem_v2).

-The design contained several $mem_v2 memory representations, including:
+Examples included:

+bridge1.fifo_master1.fifo1.array ($mem_v2)

+core1.data.r1.register ($mem_v2)

+dmem1.ram ($mem_v2)

+These correspond to memories such as:

-FIFO memory
+FIFO storage

 Register file

-Instruction memory

 Data memory

+Other memory structures in the design

-Because the formal engine could not directly reason about these memory cells in the original representation, several equivalence points remained unproven.
+The formal engine did not have a suitable SAT model for these $mem_v2 cells in the original representation.

-Solution

-The RTL and generic gate-level representations were both passed through Yosys memory_map.
+This prevented all equivalence points from being proven.

+6. Memory Mapping

+To make the memory structures suitable for formal reasoning, memory_map was applied to both the RTL and generic gate-level representations.

+RTL

 yosys -p '
 read_ilang rtl.il;